 private String description;

-// getters / setters omitted (Lombok's @Data works too)
+// getters / setters omitted (Lombok's @Data also works)

 }